 David Ramsay’s lost gold of Long Point

-David Ramsay was a Scottish immigrant and first arrived in Canada in Quebec were he worked on a transport ship as a boy.
-Not much is know about his early years however after the British defeated the French in 1763 and expanded the fur Trade it is known that he settled near the Mohawk River.
-It is said he worked for a good amount of time for the North West Trading Company before his younger brother from Scotland arrived when he decided to trade with the natives on his own.
+David Ramsay was a Scottish immigrant who first arrived in Canada in Quebec, where he worked on a transport ship as a boy.
+Not much is known about his early years, however after the British defeated the French in 1763 and expanded the fur trade, he settled near the Mohawk River.
+Ramsay worked for the Northwest Fur Company until his younger brother arrived from Scotland and he decided to break off from the company and trade with the natives on his own.

-The story goes on to tell of him being attacked in the night by three Ottawas and after being plundered, furnishing the attackers with rum and eventually killing them after getting them intoxicated, one being a woman.
-Ramsay and his brother left their encampment when the ice broke up, taking with them mainly deerskins and what remained of their goods.
+The account goes on to tell recount of Ramsay being attacked in the night by three members of the Ottawa nation and after being plundered, furnishing the attackers with rum and eventually killing them after they became intoxicated.
+Ramsay and his brother left their encampment when the ice broke up, taking with them deerskins and what remained of their goods.
 They were headed for Niagara when they were forced to go ashore at Long Point and make camp because of the ice.
-It was on Long Point were the Natives eventually caught up with them, tied and bound their hands behind their back and apparently made them sit by the fire while they indulged in Ramsay’s remaining rum.
-Unfortunately for the captures Ramsay and his brother freed themselves and murdered the incapacitated men.
-Upon Ramsay’s return to Niagara he was arrested and served 15 months in Jail before being acquitted for his crimes do to lack of evidence and because it was believed he committed the crimes in self-defense.
+It was on Long Point where the natives eventually caught up with the brothers, tied and bound their hands behind their back and apparently made them sit by the fire while they indulged in Ramsay’s remaining rum.
+Unfortunately for the capturers, Ramsay and his brother managed to free themselves and murdered the incapacitated men.
+Upon Ramsay’s return to Niagara he was arrested and served 15 months in jail before being acquitted of all charges due to lack of evidence and belief that he committed the crimes in self-defense.

 “Doctor Troyer had a stone, which he covered with a hat, and when one of the Pick girls put her head under the hat, she could see everything” that was hidden — stolen money, and goods.
 Many things were recovered in this way, amongst others some things stolen from my Uncle, Ephraim C. Mitchell.”